Grzegorz96/Saper-game/README.md

 ## Lessons Learned
 While writing the program, I learned a lot about working with the for loop and object loop ...
+Optimalization for destroying object ...

 ## Features to be implemented